 Most rings can easily be resized—it's so easy that Blue Nile does it for free.
 Our engagement ring experts can provide you with all of the information you need to know about ring resizing.
 Here we've included some pro tips and alternatives for you to achieve a great fit.

 Not sure if your ring is the right size?
 Learn more about how to measure ring size.

 Once you’ve decided that your ring size isn’t just right, what happens next?
-If it’s too large, a jeweler will cut off a small part of the shank and then reattach the ends by soldering.
+If it’s too large, a jeweller will cut off a small part of the shank and then reattach the ends by soldering.
 This works on many rings.
 Elements such as delicate stones and materials, thin rings, inset stones, and eternity bands usually can’t be sized down.

-Making your band larger is a similar process; the jeweler will make a cut and add additional metal to the band.
+Making your band larger is a similar process; the jeweller will make a cut and add additional metal to the band.
 The ring is pulled apart, and the same precious metal as the band is inserted, then the bridge is soldered into place.